 Ziploc bags have their uses.
 You can store leftover food, use them for freezing meals in portions or pack snacks in them for your kids to take to school.
 However, using them in a slow cooker is not a good idea.

-Although Ziploc, Sous Vide, or Solimo food storage bags look strong and sturdy, putting something plastic in your crockpot and then turning on the heat is likely to result in a sticky mess and bits of plastic in your food, neither of which is an appealing thought!
+Although Ziploc, Sous Vide, or Solimo food storage bags look strong and sturdy, putting something plastic in your crockpot and then turning on the heat is likely to result in a sticky mess and bits of plastic in your food, neither of which is appealing thought!

 Even if the Ziploc bag doesn’t melt, it can still leach some unwanted chemicals into your food.

-Even though some Ziploc bags can withstand temperatures up to 158°F (70°C) for a short period of time, the temperature in the slow cooker may vary from 190°F (88°C) on Low setting to 300°F (149°C) on High setting.
+Even though some Ziploc bags can withstand temperatures up to 158°F (70°C) for a short period of time, the temperature in the slow cooker may vary from 190°F (88°C) on the Low setting to 300°F (149°C) on the High setting.

 Save the Ziploc bags for the uses they were intended for, and find an alternative way to line your slow cooker.